Baltimore (comics): Comics

 In 2010 Dark Horse Comics began the comic series Baltimore, following Lord Baltimore's hunt for Haigus during the years the original novel skipped over.
 From the fifth volume onward, the comic's story has moved beyond the events of the original novel.

 Baltimore is a series of miniseries, with each miniseries having its own numbering, but each issue also has an ongoing overall numbering on the inside front cover.

 Issues

 Collected editions

 The comic book series has been collected in hardcover volumes.
 Only the first volume has been published in paperback.
 The series will be collected in a pair of hardcover omnibuses, the second of includes a new story, Monstrous, written by Mike Mignola and Christopher Golden, art by Ben Stenbeck, colors by Dave Stewart, and lettering by Clem Robins.

-Film adaptation
+Cancelled film adaptation

 New Regency optioned the rights to adapt Baltimore as a film in September 2007.
 The novel's authors wrote a screenplay, while David S. Goyer was set to direct.
 After a leadership change at New Regency, the studio abandoned the project, and the rights have reverted to the authors.